Purpose of the Grant Program

 Read more from the Fulbright Finland News Magazine 1/2017: Innovative Approaches and Leading Scientists Attracted U.S. Graduate Students to Lappeenranta and Kuopio

 An international student or researcher does not necessarily need to know Finnish or Swedish in order to be able to study in Finland.
-Many universities offer programs in English and the language is widely spoken in academic circles and in the country as a whole.
+Many universities offer programs in English, and the language is widely spoken both in academic circles and in the country as a whole.
 Candidates should consult the academic department as to the availability of courses and the possibility to conduct research in English.

 Cost of study and living in Finland

 If you are a non-EU/EEA student applying to English-taught Master's degree program in order to complete a full degree at a Finnish institution, you will be required to pay tuition fees (app.
 4 000 - 21 000 USD/year).

 Finnish universities provide scholarships for tuition.
 Also, the Fulbright Finland awards funded in partnership with Finnish universities include a full tuition scholarship as part of the Fulbright grantee benefit package (please see further information at the specific award websites).